This is a sponsored post. All opinions given are completely my own.

 The cracked marble top isn’t so noticeable with some of my favorite books and things displayed on top of the dresser.
 I love the color of this marble, such a classic look.

-The Flag Frames was another project of mine, you can read about it here.
+The Flag Frames was another project of mine.

 On to the next project!
 Who knows what I will be painting next!